koooyooo/recall/README.md

 ## Architecture

-The application's core logic resides in `sdi-cards.py`.
-Flashcard data is stored in YAML files within the `cards/` directory (e.g., `cards/general.yaml`, `cards/network.yaml`).
+The application's core logic resides in `recall.py`.
+Flashcard data is stored in YAML files within the `cards/` directory, now organized into more specific categories (e.g., `cards/database.yaml`, `cards/security.yaml`) and a dedicated `cards/google_cloud/` directory for GCP-specific services (e.g., `cards/google_cloud/compute.yaml`).
 The application can load cards from multiple YAML files within a specified directory, allowing for categorization of flashcards by topic or genre.
 User learning progress is persisted across sessions in a local JSON state file.

 ## Building and Running